Top IP Cases

 The Look-Back Period for Damages

-As I explained in a previous blog post, the United States Supreme Court did not have the question about the validity of either accrual theory before it in Warner Chappell Music.
+As I explained in Copyright Infringement Damages, the United States Supreme Court did not have the question about the validity of either accrual theory before it in Warner Chappell Music.
 Accordingly, it did not address the issue.
 Instead, the Court limited itself to deciding only the specific question before it, namely, whether damages can be claimed for all injuries that occurred before the victim learned (or reasonably should have learned) of an infringing act.
 The Court held that they can be.
 And this is true even for losses occurring more than three years before the infringement was discovered.
 Statutes of limitations only determine when a claim may be filed; they do not limit the look-back period for recovering damages for injury.
 “The Copyright Act contains no separate time-based limit on monetary recovery.”
 Warner Chappell Music, supra.

 It must be kept in mind that the discovery rule has an important proviso.
 The clock starts clicking on a claim from the first date a victim actually knew or should have known of an infringement.
 In many cases, it may become more difficult to convince a judge that the victim’s unawareness of the infringing act was reasonable if a lot of time has gone by since the infringement occurred.
 Reasonableness, however, depends on all the facts and circumstances, so it has to be decided on a case-by-case basis.